 - Hepatitis B. If you have a hepatitis B infection, your baby will receive the hepatitis vaccine and hepatitis B immune globulin (HBIG) within 12 hours of birth.

 - Diseases that are passed down through your family (genetic disorders).
 You may want to have a screening test if you or your partner has a family history of genetic disorders or if certain genetic disorders are more common among people of your racial or ethnic background.
-Some screenings for genetic disorders include:3
+Screening tests for genetic disorders include those for:5

 - Sickle cell disease, which is most common in people of African descent.

 - Tay-Sachs disease, which is most common in people with an Ashkenazi Jewish, Cajun, or French Canadian background.

 - Cystic fibrosis, which is most common in people with a Caucasian, European, or Ashkenazi Jewish background.